OlesyaAI/Emotion_Detector/README.md

     # Return the response text from the API
     return response.text

-# 6. Import the application
+# 1.6 Import the application
-# 7. After successful import of the application, test your application in Python shell with "I love this new technology"
+# 1.7 After successful import of the application, test your application in Python shell with "I love this new technology"
     from emotion_detection import emotion_detector
     emotion_detector("I love this new technology")
 # The following should be received: '{"emotionPredictions":[{"emotion":{"anger":0.0132405795, "disgust":0.0020517302, "fear":0.009090992, "joy":0.9699522, "sadness":0.054984167}, "target":"", "emotionMentions":[{"span":{"begin":0, "end":26, "text":"I love this new technology"}, "emotion":{"anger":0.0132405795, "disgust":0.0020517302, "fear":0.009090992, "joy":0.9699522, "sadness":0.054984167}}]}], "producerId":{"name":"Ensemble Aggregated Emotion Workflow", "version":"0.0.1"}}'

 # TASK 2: FORMAT THE OUTPUT OF THE APPLICATION

-# 8 Convert the response text into dictionary using json library function
+# 2.1 Convert the response text into dictionary using json library function
     import json
-# 9 Write the code logic to find the dominant emotion (see the updated code):
+# 2.2 Write the code logic to find the dominant emotion (see the updated code):

 import requests  # Import the requests library to handle HTTP requests import json

+>>> UPDATED CODE START >>>
 # Define a function named emotion detection that takes a string input (text_to_analyse)
     def emotion_detector(text_to_analyse):
 # URL of the emotion detection service